e107inc/e107-easyshop/readme.txt

 Version 1.1 (jbShop, 29 Apr 2006):
  * New/Added Features:
-   - Added Multiple Currencies: Canadian Dollars, Euros and Pound Stirling
+   - Added Multiple Currencies: Canadian Dollars, Euro and Pound Stirling
    - Added testing features which allow you to test transactions using the 'Paypal Sandbox'
  * Altered Features:
    - None